AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

    Velocity gradient and collision potential as a function of floc filter concentration.

-How does such a small :math:`G_{CS}\theta` cause such a large reduction in turbidity?
-The question we are really asking is, is there anything special about the :math:`G_{CS}\theta` provided by the floc filter compared to the :math:`G_{CS}\theta` provided by the flocculator?
+How does such a small :math:`\tilde{G}\theta` cause such a large reduction in turbidity?
+The question we are really asking is, is there anything special about the :math:`\tilde{G}\theta` provided by the floc filter compared to the :math:`\tilde{G}\theta` provided by the flocculator?
 If so, what is the difference and why is it so beneficial?

 Experimental data helps explain this.
-Two systems were set up: one had a flocculator where :math:`G_{CS}\theta = 20,000` with a floc filter where :math:`G_{CS}\theta = 4,000`; the other just had a flocculator where :math:`G_{CS}\theta = 24,000`.
-Using the same influent water quality and coagulant dosing, we find that the first system with the flocculator and floc filter performed better than the second system, even though the overall :math:`G_{CS}\theta` values were the same.
+Two systems were set up: one had a flocculator where :math:`\tilde{G}\theta = 20,000` with a floc filter where :math:`\tilde{G}\theta = 4,000`; the other just had a flocculator where :math:`\tilde{G}\theta = 24,000`.
+Using the same influent water quality and coagulant dosing, we find that the first system with the flocculator and floc filter performed better than the second system, even though the overall :math:`\tilde{G}\theta` values were the same.

-To understand this, we have to review assumptions in the derivation for :math:`G_{CS}`.
+To understand this, we have to review assumptions in the derivation for :math:`\tilde{G}`.
 Recall our assumption that fluid shear promotes the collision of two primary particles instead of the collision of primary particles with existing, large flocs.
 If our assumption was true, we would expect to see no difference between our two experimental setups.
 However, because we know that the two experimental setups did have different results, our assumption must be false because the assumption does not explain or account for these differences.
 There must be another mechanism occurring to explain why the floc filter greatly improves treatment quality.
 This leads us to believe that the flocs in the floc filter must be more involved than simply providing shear and velocity gradients; they must be capturing the small particles coming through the floc filter.

 This highlights an important distinction: